wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 NOTE: Depending on the ICE Agent implementation, the WHIP client may need to call the setConfiguration method before calling the setLocalDescription method with the local SDP offer in order to avoid having to perform an ICE restart for applying the updated STUN/TURN server configuration on the next ICE gathering phase.

 There are some WebRTC implementations that do not support updating the STUN/TURN server configuration after the local offer has been created as specified in {{!RFC8829}} Section 4.1.18.
 In order to support these clients, the WHIP endpoint MAY also include the STUN/TURN server configuration on the responses to OPTIONS request sent to the WHIP endpoint URL before the POST request is sent.
-However, this method is not NOT RECOMMENDED to be used by the WHIP clients and, if supported by the underlying WHIP Client's webrtc implementation, the WHIP Client SHOULD wait for the information to be returned by the WHIP Endpoint on the response of the HTTP POST request instead.
+However, this method is not NOT RECOMMENDED to be used by the WHIP clients and, if supported by the underlying WHIP client's webrtc implementation, the WHIP client SHOULD wait for the information to be returned by the WHIP endpoint on the response of the HTTP POST request instead.

 The generation of the TURN server credentials may require performing a request to an external provider, which can both add latency to the OPTIONS request processing and increase the processing required to handle that request.
-In order to prevent this, the WHIP Endpoint SHOULD NOT return the STUN/TURN server configuration if the OPTIONS request is a preflight request for CORS as defined in {{FETCH}}, that is, if The OPTIONS request does not contain an Access-Control-Request-Method with "POST" value and the the Access-Control-Request-Headers HTTP header does not contain the "Link" value.
+In order to prevent this, the WHIP endpoint SHOULD NOT return the STUN/TURN server configuration if the OPTIONS request is a preflight request for CORS as defined in {{FETCH}}, that is, if The OPTIONS request does not contain an Access-Control-Request-Method with "POST" value and the the Access-Control-Request-Headers HTTP header does not contain the "Link" value.

 The WHIP clients MAY also support configuring the STUN/TURN server URIs with long term credentials provided by either the broadcasting service or an external TURN provider, overriding the values provided by the WHIP endpoint.